PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 To figure out if a new release caused the error, search PyPI_ for recently released packages, including `packages related to Sphinx`_ and any that came up in the error message.
-You can also check if the same documentation build failure happened in the last `weekly test`_ on the ``main`` branch.
+You can also check if the same documentation build failure happened in the `weekly tests`_ on the ``main`` branch.
 After identifying the package that caused the error, a pull request can be submitted that sets a temporary maximum allowed version of the package that can be revisited later.